 Woodturning News!
 We hope all of our customers and their families are staying safe.
 For us, things aren't very different as we always work at home.

 We have been very busy cutting wood.
-We have milled Monkey Pod, Spalted Maple, Indian Rosewood, Cherry, Black Walnut, and Podacarpus
+We have milled Monkey Pod, Spalted Maple, Indian Rosewood, Cherry, Black Walnut, Rainbow Poplar and Podacarpus

 which is a new wood for us.

 We have picked up a load of Mahogany logs.
-We've cut tall cylinder blanks to make vases and urns.
-These are shown on the site.
-We hope to begin milling the logs in August.
-Watch for the bowl blanks and spindle blanks to appear on the site.
+We've cut tall cylinder blanks to make vases and urns and the bowl blanks.

 Steve made this beautiful closed form which is one of my very favorite pieces from our popular Norfolk Island pine.